Javiondox/html-to-scene/README.md

   ... and more!

  ## Thanks
-Special thanks to (zeel01)[https://github.com/zeel01] for allowing me to learn how to make the interfaces on FoundryVTT properly and copy some of the code of (pin-fixer)[https://github.com/zeel01/pin-fixer].
+Special thanks to [zeel01](https://github.com/zeel01) for allowing me to learn how to make the interfaces on FoundryVTT properly and copy some code of [pin-fixer](https://github.com/zeel01/pin-fixer) for that purpose.

 Thanks to the amazing people on the FoundryVTT and the League of Extraordinary FoundryVTT Developers for some help and tips.